-Normally, minimum Level 5 in English Language HKDSE exam is required for admission to any of the introductory courses.
-You can apply for special consideration if you have other equivalent qualifications such as IELTS, TOEFL, GCSE, etc.
+Normally, a minimum Level 5 in English Language HKDSE exam is required for admission to any of the introductory courses.
+You can apply for special consideration if you have other equivalent qualifications such as IELTS, TOEFL, GCSE, etc. and submit the proof to the School Office during the course selection period.

-2. I'm a non-JUPAS applicant and didn't sit for the HKDSE exam; can I still qualify to take an introductory course?
+2. I am a non-JUPAS applicant and did not sit for the HKDSE exam; can I still qualify to take an introductory course?

-Yes, you simply have to submit a copy of your equivalent qualification(s), such as IELTS, TOEFL, GCSE, IB Diploma, etc., to the School Office for consideration after you have made the course selection online.
+Yes, you simply have to submit a copy of your equivalent qualification(s), such as IELTS, TOEFL, GCSE, IB Diploma, etc., to the School Office for consideration during the course selection period.

-3. Can I take all the required advanced courses in English literary studies to fulfill my English Studies major?
+3. Between the two main fields of English literary studies and English linguistics, I am more interested in one field.
+Can I take all the advanced courses in the same one field to fulfil my English Studies major?

 Yes, you are free to choose advanced courses from the syllabus according to your interest.
 We encourage you to define your interest with an open mind, however, and not to focus too narrowly on a small number of courses or a particular specialization in English Studies.
 Our curriculum offers you various attractive concentrations in the major and in order to make most of the programme, you do well to balance your interests between different aspects of English Studies, so as to explore interesting connections.
-You are advised to consult programme coordinators or any teacher in the School regarding your study plan in the major.
+You are advised to consult the UG Coordinator or any teachers in the School regarding your study plan in the major.